Germany's Olympic football team leaves pitch after alleged racist abuse towards Torunarigha during Honduras...

 The Germany Olympics team's friendly match against Honduras came to an abrupt end on Saturday when the players walked off the field because of alleged racist abuse directed at Jordan Torunarigha.

-The teams were tied at 1-1, with Germany equalising thanks to a goal from Felix Uduokhai.
+The teams were tied at 1-1, with Germany equalising thanks to a goal from Felix Uduokhai, before the alleged incident took place.

 Editors' Picks